EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/documenting_software.md

 - README - a text or Markdown file that introduces and explains a project and explains the basic functionality, dependencies and usage of your software.
 README also acts as a homepage for your project on code sharing platforms such as {% tool "github" %} and {% tool "gitlab" %}.
 See more on [how to create a good README document for your software project][creating_good_readme].
-- Contributing guidelines - describes how people can contribute to the development of software and get involved in the project
+- Contributing guidelines - describes how people can contribute to the development of software and get involved in the project.
-- Roadmap - an overview of the current and future development plans and milestones
+- Roadmap - an overview of the current and future development plans and milestones.
-- Changelog and release notes - a text file that contains a record of what notable changes are made between versions of software
+- Changelog and release notes - a text file that contains a record of what notable changes are made between versions of software.
 - Licensing - lets users know under what legal conditions they are allowed to use the software.
-- Code of Conduct - to create and maintain a collaboration environment that promotes participation, collaboration and exchange of ideas, while fostering respect among developers
+- Code of Conduct - to create and maintain a collaboration environment that promotes participation, collaboration and exchange of ideas, while fostering respect among developers.
 - Software citation - let people know how to cite your software, see more on [how to cite your software project](./citing_software)
-- List of all authors and contributors to the software
+- List of all authors and contributors to the software.
 - Pointers to various other documentation about your software.

 ## References